Buy Meridia Online

 Stop taking Meridia and contact your doctor immediately if you experience serious side effects such as:

-- Hallucinations, tremor, agitation, overactive reflexes, fever, nausea, vomiting, diarrhea, dilated pupils, or loss of coordination
+- Hallucinations, tremors, agitation, overactive reflexes, fever, nausea, vomiting, diarrhea, dilated pupils, or loss of coordination

 - Fast, pounding, or uneven heartbeats